American Frontiers: A Public Lands Journey: Education

-American Frontiers attempted to present a balanced view of America's public lands-their history and their uses-engaging the two teams in special public land showcase events, round table discussions, backcountry classrooms, and a route visits to schools and communities.
-Trek updates were shown on the television show “National Geographic Today” and through daily postings by team members on the American Frontiers website.
+American Frontiers attempted to present a balanced view of America's public lands – their history and their uses – engaging the two teams in special public land showcase events, round table discussions, backcountry classrooms, and en route visits to schools and communities.
+Trek updates were shown on the television show National Geographic Today and through daily postings by team members on the American Frontiers website.

-Trek Events
+Trek events

 Both teams took part in events along their trek.
 These events were hosted by US Fish & Wildlife, US Forest Service, Bureau of Land Management, US Geological Survey, and others.

-Some of the North Team trek events included a tour of the OCI Trona Mine near Green River, Wyoming; attending a wild horse and burro adoption event in Jackson, Wyoming; and paddling across Clark Canyon Reservoir in a dugout canoe, following the steps (or paddle strokes) of the Lewis and Clark Expedition.
+The North Team's events included a tour of the OCI Trona Mine near Green River, Wyoming; attending a wild horse and burro adoption event in Jackson, Wyoming; and paddling across Clark Canyon Reservoir in a dugout canoe, following the route of the Lewis and Clark Expedition.

-Some of the South Team's events ranged from a Wilderness Roundtable discussion in Silver City, New Mexico, about the importance of the Gila Wilderness in the lives of surrounding communities, a discussion about ATV use in the Fishlake National Forest in Utah, and a presentation on Condor reintroduction in the Kaibab National Forest.
+The South Team's events included a Wilderness Roundtable discussion in Silver City, New Mexico, about the importance of the Gila Wilderness in the lives of surrounding communities; a discussion about ATV use in the Fishlake National Forest in Utah; and a presentation on condor reintroduction in the Kaibab National Forest.